machin3boy/zkVault/contracts/README.md

    - Test the `getMFAData` function to retrieve the stored MFA data.

 2. **Test zkVaultMFA Contract:**
+   - Register a username first with the setUsername function in zkVaultCore
-   - Call the `setRequestPasswordHash` function from the zkVaultCore contract and verify that the password hash is correctly set.
+   - Call the `setRequestPasswordHash` function from the zkVaultCore/zkVaultMFA contract and verify that the password hash is correctly set.
    - Call the `setMFAData` function with valid and invalid proof parameters and verify the expected behavior.
    - Test the `getMFAData` function to retrieve the stored MFA data.